Paper airplane icon

 A COMPLETE guide to Transport in Albania.

-We were a little nervous when it came to travel in Albania given what we had heard and also a little worried that we would just have to skip through the capital and be on our way, missing out on really seeing it.
+We were a little nervous when it came to travelling in Albania, given what we had heard, and also a little worried that we would just have to skip through the capital and be on our way, missing out on really seeing it.

 Right, let’s crack on with our guide to transport in Albania, should we?!